 The MBCC is also proud to adopt the MB Standard, a program developed by the City of Miami Beach to support area businesses as they reopen by safeguarding employee health to restore consumer confidence.
 As part of the MB Standard, the MBCC conducts:

-- Monthly COVID-19 testing of all employees
+- Bi-weekly and monthly COVID-19 testing of all employees

 - Daily employee temperature and health screenings